affinda/affinda-python/docs/sync_operations.md

 Default value is None.
 - `limit` (`int`): The numbers of results to return.
 Default value is 300.
 - `organization` (`str`): Filter by organization.
 Default value is None.
+- `include_public` (`bool`): Allows you to include public data points in the response when you're filtering by organization.
+Default value is None.
 - `extractor` (`str`): Filter by extractor.
 Default value is None.
 - `slug` (`str`): Filter by slug.
 Default value is None.
 - `description` (`str`): Filter by description.
 Default value is None.